 Head down to the cocktail alley and get ready to lose all inhibitions!
 The cocktails are strong and the general attitude means that as the night progresses anything goes.
 Plenty of discotecas crowd the town’s streets with pumping bases and competing tunes, finding a place to dance is guaranteed.

 1. Cana Grill: Located right on cocktail ally this place isn’t hard to stumble into.
 A sand dance floor, dim lighting, and live bands make this a popular spot.
 Head here on Wednesday for a particularly big crowd.

 2. Hola Ola: This spot gets going on Thursdays with one of the most popular lady nights in town.
 During the day the venue is an extremely popular restaurant with a great variety of western meals as well as Israeli specialities.

 3. Nativa Bambu: This massive beachfront discoteca is housed in a mighty impressive structure made of, you guessed it, bamboo.
 This place is the towns largest discoteca giving you plenty of space to show off your dance moves.

 From Guayaquil, direct buses head to Montañita daily, with the last one leaving at 4:30pm.
 If you miss that bus catch a bus to Santa Elena and then onwards to Montañita.

 - Ayampe: Ready to walk away from the party for a bit?
 This coastal town is the exact opposite of Montañita, expect days filled with surf and nights filled with nothing but sleep.

-- Guayaquil: Ecuadors largest and most populous city.
-This coastal metropolis is a fantastic hub for onward travel and commercial splendor.
+- Guayaquil: Ecuador’s largest and most populous city.
+This coastal metropolis is a fantastic hub for onward travel and commercial splendour.